The following article is an excerpt from "A Book of Bible Study"

 He taught that the poor believer living in humble circumstances should “glory” or take pride in the high position that God has chosen for him in His kingdom.
 At the same time, he taught that the believer who is rich in this present life should “glory in his humiliation”, which means he should take pride in the humble position that God has assigned for him in His kingdom.

-For poor believers living in humble circumstances, there are often many struggles, concerns and difficulties that will drive them to God in prayer.
+For poor believers living in humble circumstances, there are often many struggles, concerns, and difficulties that will drive them to God in prayer.
 There is often a greater realization in the life of a believer in humble circumstances of experiencing what it is like to be a man or woman of sorrows, who is acquainted with suffering and grief (Isaiah 53:3).
-The hardships brought about through living in humble circumstances bring about a greater share in Jesus’ sufferings, which will bring about for us a greater share in His glory, as God has assigned and prepared a place for each of us (Mark 10:40).
+The hardships experienced in the lives of believers living in humble circumstances bring about a greater share in Jesus’ sufferings, which will bring about a greater share in His glory, as God has assigned and prepared a place for each of us (Mark 10:40, James 1:9-10).

 What are the attributes of humility demonstrated by that little child, which one must possess in order to make them great in the kingdom of Heaven?
 The little child that Jesus called over to them obeyed Him, and he did what he was told to do when Jesus called to him.
 He also showed that he trusted Jesus when he obeyed and came to Him.
 Another attribute of humility common to little children is that they are dependent upon their parents for everything they need to sustain their lives.